syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Unhide rows and columns

-Unhide the rows or columns in the SfCellGrid by passing the last argument as `false` in the `SetHidden` method of `RowHeights` and `ColumnWidths` properties.
+Unhide the rows or columns in the Excel-like Grid by passing the last argument as `false` in the `SetHidden` method of `RowHeights` and `ColumnWidths` properties.

 {% tabs %}
 {% highlight c# %}